seph1709/contact-management-system/README.md

 ## Dev Run
 If you don't have this three [Git](https://github.com/git-guides/install-git) [Laravel](https://laravel.com/docs/7.x/installation) [NodeJs](https://nodejs.org/en) kindly install it.
-If you already installed from your computer you can proceed.
+If have you already installed from your computer you can proceed.

 ``` bash
 git clone https://github.com/seph1709/contact-management-system.git